Arxian/arxian.github.io/_posts/23-04-23-meta-sample-2.md

 This is a pretty standard Vanar's Vanar deck.
 Araki Headhunter and friends provide a powerful opening, Fenrir Warmaster is still sticky tempo, and Jax Truesight with Prophet of the White Palm and Razorback is still deadly.

-Jay says (when asked about the 1-of tech cards): "Well, the one Primus [Fist] is mainly cuz I still like my philosophy of 16 2 drops to always keep Fenrir [Warmaster] in mull (counting [Dream]gazer as one here too), and I think 2 rust [Crawler] is too needed.
-So only rly have space for one Primus [Fist].
-The one [Emerald] rejuv[enator] is mainly just a bit of extra safety, cuz this deck is extremely good against anything so just some security that I win vs all the aggro cheesers helps.
-I don't rly like more than 1 though cuz I rly don't wanna see it often, [Emerald] rejuv[enator] is kinda not great in tempo vanar decks.
-And I used to run 2 [Ancient] grove over the [Emerald] rejuv[enator], but after the [Ancient] grove change I found it's not as safe  and the meta also sped up so 7 mana is also not as reliable.
-But having 3 late game cards, one being good vs mag/lyo is still nice to have.
-Oh, and I forgot I run 1 snow piercer lmao.
-That was mostly just a hard to find deck space thing, I rly want 2 cuz lyo is the best ATM and it's super good vs them and mag.
-Plus having burst in vanar is nice.
-But I rly don't want to cut anything else.
-Also partly why I liked the rejuv in there too cuz with piercer it feels more needed to have a tiny bit more heal."
+Jay says (when asked about the 1-of tech cards): "Well, the one Primus Fist is mainly because I still like my philosophy of 16 2 drops to always keep Fenrir Warmaster in the mulligan (counting Dreamgazer as one here too), and I think 2 Rust Crawler is too needed.
+So you only really have space for one Primus Fist.
+The one Emerald Rejuvenator is mainly just a bit of extra safety, because this deck is extremely good against anything so just some security that I win vs. all the aggro cheesers helps.
+I don't really like more than 1 though because I really don't wanna see it often, Emerald Rejuvenator is kinda not great in tempo vanar decks.
+And I used to run 2 Ancient Grove over the Emerald Rejuvenator, but after the Ancient Grove change I found it's not as safe and the meta also sped up so 7 mana is not as reliable.
+But having 3 late game cards, one being good vs Mag/Lyo is still nice to have.
+Oh, and I forgot I run 1 Snowpiercer.
+That was mostly just a hard to find deck space thing, I really want 2 because Lyo is the best ATM and it's super good vs. them and Mag, plus having burst in vanar is nice.
+But I really don't want to cut anything else.
+Also partly why I liked the Emerald Rejuvenator in there too because with Snowpiercer it feels more needed to have a tiny bit more heal."

 Jay's Midrange Vanar:
 [![Jay's Midrange Vanar](https://decklyst.vercel.app/i/%5B%201st%20place%20Jay%20Vanar%5DMTo1NjgsMjoyMDQ5NSwyOjExMjcyLDM6NTgzLDE6MTEyMDMsMjoxMTIyMiwzOjExMjQ1LDM6MTEyNzMsMjoxMTI3OCwyOjIwNDk0LDM6MjA1MDUsMzo1NjksMzoxMTI1MSwxOjMwMTE2LDM6NTc5LDE6MTEyNTksMjoxMTIyNCwyOjExMjI4LDE6NTgw.png)](https://decklyst.vercel.app/decks/Hjd)